Beijing+Winter = Dry Skin. Are You Ready?

 So, Beijingers need to have different habits in the fall and winter, until the humidity picks up:

-• Humidifiers!
+Humidifiers!
 Since most of your winter hours are indoors, it is crucial to have control over your home’s humidity.
 I think it’s essential to have these in as many rooms as needed, especially the bedrooms.
-In my home, I have two big humidifiers running 24-7 from now to April to keep the air at a nice 40-50% humidity.
+In my home, I have two big humidifiers running 24-7 from now to April to keep the air at a nice 30-50% humidity.
 (Don’t know your humidity levels?
 Get a hygrometer at Carrefour/April Gourmet-type stores).
 As for which is best, again you can ask around but I think the best local brand, Yadu, available at all big stores, is probably just as good and far cheaper than imports.
-I spent 900RMB on my units (pictured here) and simply refill with tap water.
-Yes, Beijing’s hard water mineral deposits definitely slowly clog the machines with calcium deposits, but one great thing about Yadu is that you simply call their maintenance hotline and someone will come over to scrape off all that gunk for about 40RMB!
+They also have a higher-end joint venture with Westinghouse.
+In either case, I now prefer their large ultrasonic models over their impeller “spinning disk” models.

 Hygrometer (humidity monitor)